Venera 13: Suggested photographic evidence of life

 Leonid Ksanfomaliti[:ru] of Space Research Institute of the Russian Academy of Sciences (a contributor to the Venera mission) and Stan Karaszewski of Karas, suggested signs of life in the Venera images in an article published in Solar System Research.
 According to Ksanfomaliti, certain objects resembled a "disk", a "black flap" and a "scorpion" which "emerge, fluctuate and disappear", referring to their changing location on photographs and traces on the ground.

 Engineers familiar with the probe have identified the moving "disk" as actually being the two lens caps ejected from the lander.
 Rather than a single object that had moved between two places, they are simply two inanimate similar-looking objects in different places.
 The other "objects" are ascribed to image processing artifacts and do not appear in the original photography.

 The editors of Solar System Research published an editorial comment and a number of commentary articles from other scientists in their September 2012 publication of Issue 5, Volume 46 of the journal.
 That issue also includes a second article from Ksanfomaliti, in which he claims to identify several other life forms and speculates regarding the apparent rich diversity of life around the landing site.

 These claims have been refuted by the Live Science website.

 Post encounter

 The spacecraft bus ended up in a heliocentric orbit where it continued to make observations in the X-ray and gamma ray spectrum.
-To provide data for the later Vega mission the bus activated its engine on the 10 June 1982.
+To provide data for the later Vega mission the bus activated its engine on 10 June 1982.
 The last data published for the probe is from 12 April 1983.